What is post-traumatic stress disorder?

 - your options for birth that may help.

 You may also be offered cognitive behavioural therapy (CBT), which is a type of therapy that aims to help you manage your problems by changing how you think and act.
 This is also helpful if you have tokophobia.
-Tokophobia describes a severe fear of childbirth, where a woman is so afraid of giving birth she does not want to go through with it.
+Tokophobia describes a severe fear of childbirth, where a woman is so afraid of giving birth that she does not want to go through with it.

 How can I help myself?